AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-osgi-bundle/create-your-first-osgi-bundle.md

 Click **Finish** to start the import process

-Project is imported into Eclipse and you will see a number of `mysite.xxxx` folders
+Project is imported into Eclipse and you see a number of `mysite.xxxx` folders

 Expand the `src/main/java` under the `mysite.core` folder.
-This is the folder in which you will be writing most of your code.
+This is the folder in which you are writing most of your code.

 ![data-source](assets/mysite-core-project.png)

 ## Include AEMFD Client SDK

-You will need to include the AEMFD client sdk in your project to take advantage of various services that come with AEM Forms.
+You need to include the AEMFD client sdk in your project to take advantage of various services that come with AEM Forms.
 Please refer [AEMFD Client SDK](https://mvnrepository.com/artifact/com.adobe.aemfd/aemfd-client-sdk) to include the appropriate client SDK in your Maven project.
-You will have to include the AEM FD Client SDK in the dependencies section of `pom.xml` of the core project as shown below.
+You have to include the AEM FD Client SDK in the dependencies section of `pom.xml` of the core project as shown below.

 ```xml
 <dependency>